jfoote/vim-GUS/README.md

 ## Other notes

-GUS is simple; it should be a good starting point or template for hacking together tools for vim, git, or both.
-If you have any questions about these topics, or you're interested in broader topics in development, computer security, or related philosophy feel free to drop me a line at [jmfoote@loyola.edu](mailto:jmfoote@loyola.edu) or my [obligatory github.io landing page](https://jfoote.github.io).

 Something that encompasses this plugin's functionality might already exist -- if you know of something that does please [let me know](mailto:jmfoote@loyola.edu) and I'll point readers to it.

-Thanks for reading all the way to the end.
-The world needs more developers like you.

 ```
 Jonathan Foote